 There were three main groups of people in a double-blind experiment:

-Group given nothing prior to public speaking test
+- The group was given nothing prior to public speaking test

-The people were also separated further into people without anxiety issues and those with known anxiety issues.
+The people were also separated further into people without anxiety issues and those with known social anxiety issues.

 Results were given in three different categories: